-The Audit Committee is to issue a report on each Related-Party Transaction before it is approved by the General Meeting or the Board of Directors.
-In its report the Committee will assess whether the transaction is fair and reasonable from the standpoint of the Company and if appropriate of the shareholders other than the related party and will explain the standards on which the assessment has been based and the methods that have been used.
+The Audit Committee is to issue a report on each Related-Party Transaction before it is approved by the Shareholders' General Meeting or the Board of Directors.
+In this report, the Committee shall evaluate whether the operation is fair and reasonable from the point of view of the Company and, if applicable, of the shareholders other than the related party, and shall give an account of the assumptions on which the evaluation is based and the methods used.